K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
- Retrieve environment variables of the app.
+ Retrieves environment variables of the app.
   ```